ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 oh-my-merchant-service

-## โปรเจคนี้คืออะไร
+## What is this project?

-This is just an POC of the service that connected to โปรเจคนี้เป็นตัวอย่างการสร้าง service เพื่อใช้ตอ่กับ SCB Open Banking API
+This is just a POC of the service that using the [SCB Open Banking API Document](https://developer.scb/) to

+- Login and get the token.
+- Create a qrcode for payment (C Scan B).
+- Slip Verification.
+- B Scan C payment.

 The project structure inspired by rails.